Last update: May 23, 2023

 (e) Taxes arising from the activities conducted by Heru and Customer pursuant to this Agreement shall be borne and paid by the Party upon whom such tax is imposed by Applicable Law.
 All payments shall be made to Heru without deductions or withholding based on any taxes, unless agreed upon in advance by the Parties, or otherwise required by Applicable Laws.
 If the Parties agree that payments made pursuant to this Agreement are properly subject to withholding under Applicable Law, the Parties agree to work in good faith to mitigate, reduce or eliminate any taxes that could be imposed attributable to fees paid to Heru under this Agreement, including (but not limited to) cooperation in obtaining relief or exemption under the applicable double taxation treaty or the claiming of foreign tax credits.

-(f) Heru may increase fees by providing written notice to Customer at least ninety (90) days prior to the price increase specifying those fees for which an adjustment is being made and the scope of the adjustment, and the applicable Confirmation Document(s) will be deemed amended accordingly.
+(f) Heru may increase pricing and/or fees by providing notice to Customer at least thirty (30) days before the price increase specifying the pricing and/or fees for which an adjustment is being made, the scope of the adjustment, and the applicable Confirmation Document(s) will be deemed amended accordingly.

 (a) Heru and its licensors own all Intellectual Property Rights in and to the Product and its components (including the Software), and full ownership of the Product (including in each case any improvements) are and shall remain the property of Heru and its licensors.
 “Intellectual Property Rights” means all rights, title and interest to or in patent, copyright, trademark, service mark, trade secret, business or trade name, know-how and rights of a similar or corresponding character.